dnykidd-jc/thePrivatePolicy/README.md

 ## Usage telemetry

-The extension sends limited feature-usage telemetry to a Sony Interactive Entertainment-operated logging service.
+The extension sends limited feature-usage telemetry to a CertOp operated logging service.
 The telemetry contains:

 - the name of the extension feature or interaction;
 - for template-related events, the identifier of the extension-provided template;